-Early approaches to controlling \mt\ model translation style (e.g.,~formality, politeness, dialect) included techniques that appended style-specific labels or tokens to the input sentences, as well as fine-tuning methods \citep{sennrich-etal-2016-controlling,niu-carpuat-2020-controlling,rippeth-etal-2022-controlling,riley-etal-2023-frmt}.
-However, these methods typically required retraining models or fine-tuning them on style-specific data, limiting their flexibility.
-In contrast, the ability of \llms\ to generalise across domains and follow natural language instructions made them particularly well-suited for controllable \mt.
+Early approaches to controlling \mt\ model translation style (e.g.,~formality, politeness, dialect) included appending style-specific labels/tokens to the input sentences, as well as fine-tuning \cite{sennrich-etal-2016-controlling,niu-carpuat-2020-controlling,rippeth-etal-2022-controlling,riley-etal-2023-frmt}.
+However, these methods typically required retraining or fine-tuning models on style-specific data, limiting their flexibility.
+In contrast, the ability of \llms\ to generalise across domains and follow instructions makes them particularly well-suited for controllable \mt.
 Recent studies have shown that prompting \llms\ with contextual cues can effectively steer the style and register of translations without additional training.
-Examples of guidelines include indicating the use of specific terminology \citep{moslem-etal-2023-domain,lyu-etal-2024-paradigm}, the intended audience and purpose of the translation \citep{yamada-2023-optimizing}, the domain of the text \citep{gao-etal-2024-how}, the desired tone or style \citep{lyu-etal-2024-paradigm,liu-etal-2024-step}, the language variant \citep{fleisig-etal-2024-linguistic}, and the desired grammatical gender \citep{sanchez-etal-2024-gender}.
+Examples of guidelines include indicating specific terminology \cite{moslem-etal-2023-domain,lyu-etal-2024-paradigm}, the intended audience and purpose of the translation \cite{yamada-2023-optimizing}, the domain of the text \cite{gao-etal-2024-how}, the desired tone or style \cite{lyu-etal-2024-paradigm,liu-etal-2024-step}, the language variant \cite{fleisig-etal-2024-linguistic}, and the desired grammatical gender \cite{sanchez-etal-2024-gender}.